ckeditor/ckeditor5/docs/builds/guides/frameworks/css.md

 If you want to use CKEditor 5 with [Materialize.css](https://materializecss.com/) you will need to take the following steps:

-* customize the base `z-index` of the UI so it is displayed over the Materialize modals,
+* configure the base `z-index` of the floating editor UI so it is displayed over the Materialize modals,
 * bring back the default `.ck-input` class appearance (because Materialize overrides it with higher specificity),
 * configure modals so they stop "stealing" the focus from the rich text editor input fields.